Lorain County Rural Democrats

 The Lorain County Civic Engagement Coalition invites you to attend the Spirit of '76 Speakers Series as part of Lorain County Ohio’s celebration of the 250th anniversary of the United States in 2026.

 The April speaker is Simon Kornblith, Phd.
-Simon is a Technical Team Member of Anthropic, Creator of AI and is Lorain County Nabive.
+Simon is a Technical Team Member of Anthropic, Creator of AI and is Lorain County native.
 His presentation is on April 9, 2026 at 6:00 pm at the Lake Ridge Academy Bettcher Convocation Center

 Each event is free to attend, however you will need to register attendance.